 Average Tuition: $26,054

-Classes are synchronous and taught in a sequential format, ensuring students complete the degree in as little as two years.
-Classes are also taught in the evening, making it easier for business professionals who work during the day to participate.
+Classes are asynchronous and taught in a sequential format, ensuring students complete the degree in as little as two years.
+Classes are only online, making it easier for business professionals who work during the day to participate.
 There are 30 required credit hours for this degree, but students may be eligible to transfer credits.
 There are two classes per session with a total of five sessions making up the program duration.

 The human resources classes that make up this degree include Employee Rights Under Law, Current Issues in Human Resource Management and Decision Sciences for Human Resources.
 Students will also be required to take a capstone course.
 This class, called Strategic Human Resource Management, was created to allow students to demonstrate their mastery of HR ideas and issues as well as show their ability to communicate analysis and strategies through a written report.

 Average Tuition: $29,575

 Drexel University is the premier school for students who are interested in an online graduate degree that focuses on organizational learning.
 The school offers an HR online degree that is primarily focused on learning within the workplace.
 Drexel is regionally accredited by MSCHE.
 The Master of Science in Adult Education and Organizational Development with a specialization in Strategic Human Resources is a substantial degree.
 It is a fully online program that enables students to learn new skills and implement them in a practice-based format, giving them the opportunity to see their new skills in a real-world scenario.

 This program is different from other HR degrees in that the program was created for working professionals who have an interest in both business and education, as HR managers are continuously teaching their employees to improve their performance.
 Students who take on this degree will complete 45 credit hours of courses.
 These include the degree’s core requirements, the concentration curriculum and a substantial capstone project that results in a portfolio for the student.